Advice about coronavirus

 NHS 111 service

-NHS 111 has a dedicated online coronavirus service that can tell you if you need medical help and advise you on next steps.
+The NHS 111 service can tell you if you need medical help and advise you on next steps.
 You should only use this service if:

 How to protect yourself and others